 This was one of the most memorable moments of my life ever.
-It was so cold that I could not even move my finger despite of wearing gloves.
+It was so cold that I could not even move my finger despite wearing gloves.
 I knew that I couldn’t spend much time here.
-So I clicked few pictures and started descending.
+So I clicked a few pictures and started descending.

 We trekked down till the Juda ka talab campsite.
 We reached there around 5 pm.
 It was a long and tiring day.
-We had a celebration of successful summit around the bonfire and later everyone retired to their tents.
+We had a celebration of a successful summit around the bonfire and later everyone retired to their tents.

 Beautiful trails on the way back.